-We undertake scenario analysis of emerging and uncertain future events to assess possible outcomes and to develop pro active management responses.
+We undertake scenario analysis of emerging and uncertain future events to assess possible outcomes and to develop proactive management responses.

-Own risk solvency assessment
+Own risk and solvency assessment (ORSA)

-Our risk identification and assessment process forms part of our broader 'own risk and solvency assessment' process, our ongoing assessment of the risks to which Legal & General is exposed and an evaluation of the sufficiency of resources to sustain the business strategy over the horizon of the group plan.
+Our risk identification and assessment process forms part of our broader ORSA process, our ongoing assessment of the risks to which Legal & General is exposed and an evaluation of the sufficiency of resources to sustain the business strategy over the horizon of the group plan.